ary-developers/github-campus-expert-training-for-madilraza/submission/README.md

 This folder is for submitting solutions to Community Leader Skills training module exercises.

 **Submitting solutions:**
-- Make all exercise submissions in the same pull request.
+- By the end of the training you will have **one** pull request that contains **6 exercises**.
-- Navigate to your `submission` branch before you add new commits.
-You will create this branch during Module 1.
+- You will open the pull request during Module 1.
+- Each time you attempt an exercise, you will add those commits to the pull request you created in Module 1.
-- Follow the instructions in the module exercise file.
+- Follow the `Submitting the exercise` instructions in each module.

 **Completing the training:**